 Consumers can get information to compare premiums from the [insert name of state exchange] website at [insert link] or call center at [insert phone number].
-Also, navigators, certified application counselors, insurance agents or brokers, or other assisters should be able to help consumers compare plans.
+Also, navigators and certified application counselors must provide impartial assistance and can receive no payment or commissions from insurance companies.
+In addition, insurance agents or brokers, or other assisters should be able to help consumers compare plans.